Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md

     -   Microsoft Edge
     -   Google Chrome
 -   An RTSP IP camera accessible by your IoT Edge device.
--   You must have configured an KAN in your environment.
+-   You must have configured an SYMPHONY in your environment.
 If you haven’t, follow the steps in the setup [guide](https://github.com/Azure/PerceptOSS/blob/main/docs/tutorial/setup-guide.md).
--   Launch the KAN Portal.
+-   Launch the SYMPHONY Portal.
 To do this, paste the IP address displayed at the end of setup into your browser.

 ## Step 1: Connect a compute device to power your Edge AI solution

-KAN AI Skills are supported on many different devices and accelerators, such as NVIDIA Orin AGX/NX, Xavier AGX/NX, Azure Stack HCI, and Azure stack edge.
+SYMPHONY AI Skills are supported on many different devices and accelerators, such as NVIDIA Orin AGX/NX, Xavier AGX/NX, Azure Stack HCI, and Azure stack edge.
 In this tutorial we’ll be using an Azure VM with a CPU.

 1. To create your first project, on the left navigation, select **Compute Devices**.
 2. On the **Compute Devices** tab, select **Add Device** on the top menu.